S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

 [![GREEN](https://placehold.it/15/44bb44/44bb44)](#)
 -->

-## System Requirements
-- Linux, MacOS or Windows OS with an active terminal
-- Java SE JDK 14 (OracleJDK or OpenJDK) with enviroment variables set
-- Maven framework version 3.0 (or newer)

-**WARNING:** For the best CLI experience, we suggest using a native linux terminal with a font size set to 12 (or below), a line spacing set to 0.9 (or below) and a screen resolution of 1920x1080.
-The terminal should run in fullscreen mode or maximized window mode.
-If these requirements are not met we cannot ensure a high quality CLI experience.

 ## Compile sources
 In order to compile the Java classes and resources and include the full dependency list, you need to have the maven framework installed.